Skip to content

 A Tax Adjustment is used when posting directly to a tax GL account and you need the entry to be reflected in tax reporting.

-• Requires manual entry of both the tax amount and related taxable value
+• Requires entry of both the tax amount and related taxable value

 • Ensures the journal is included correctly in Tax Reports